-The U.S. Coast Guard requires that a plate stating the maximum load capacity be affixed to boats up to 27 feet (8.2 m) long.
+The U.S. Coast Guard requires that a plate stating the maximum load capacity be affixed to boats up to 20 feet (6.1 m) long.
 This plate shows the load in pounds (persons and gear) the boat can carry safely under normal conditions.
 The U.S. Coast Guard establishes these load capacity ratings.
+(Craft over 20 feet (6.1 m) long are not subject to U.S. Coast Guard safe labeling requirements.)

-You are responsible for using common sense and sound judgment when loading your boat.
+You, the operator, are responsible for using common sense and sound judgment when loading your boat.
 Arrange passengers and load in the boat so the weight is evenly distributed.
 Weight distribution affects your boat's performance.
 Keep the load low.
 Have someone on the dock pass your gear aboard.
 Secure all gear firmly so that it will not move or interfere with boat operation.
 Be sure all required safety gear is aboard and easily accessible.